bioboot/bimm143_W20/lectures.md

 **Homework**:
 - See **Q6** of the [hands-on lab sheet above]({{ site.baseurl }}/class-material/lecture6-BIMM143_W19.pdf){:.no-push-state}{:target="_blank"}.
 This entails turning a supplied code snippet into a more robust and re-usable function that will take any of the three listed input proteins and plot the effect of drug binding.
 Note assessment rubric and submission instructions within document.
-(Submission deadline: 9:30am **Th, 04/25/19**).
+(Submission deadline: 9:30am next **Th, 01/30/20**).
 - The remainder of this units homework is all [via **DataCamp**](https://www.datacamp.com/){:.no-push-state}.